Learning Fast and Slow: PROPEDEUTICA for Real-time Malware Detection

-Christodorescu \etal~\cite{semantics-aware,miningspec} extract high-level and unique behavior from the disassembled binary to detect malware and its variants.
+Dynamic behavior-based malware detection~\cite{semantics-aware,lanzi2010accessminer} evolved from Forrest et al.'s seminal work~\cite{forrest96} on detecting anomalies using system calls as features.
+Christodorescu et al.~\cite{semantics-aware,miningspec} extract high-level and unique behavior from the disassembled binary to detect malware and its variants.
 The detection is based on predefined templates covering potentially malicious behaviors, such as mass-mailing and unpacking.
-Willems \etal~proposed CWSandbox, a dynamic analysis system that runs malware into a virtual environment and monitor its API calls~\cite{willems2007cwsandbox}.
-Rieck \etal~\cite{rieck2008learning} processed these API calls and used them as features to separate malware into families using Support Vector Machines (SVM).
-Rieck \etal~\cite{rieck2011automatic} uses a representation for system calls to generate malware behavioral traces (transformed in q-grams), which will be grouped into clusters with an algorithm similar to the k-nearest neighbors (KNN).
-Mohaisen \etal~\cite{mohaisen2015amal} introduce AMAL, a framework for dynamic analysis and classification of malware using SVM, linear regression, classification trees, and KNN.
-Kolosnjaji \etal~\cite{Kolosnjaji2016adaptive} propose the use of maximum-a-posteriori (MAP) to classify malware samples into families through their behavioral extracted from dynamic analysis with Cuckoo's Sandbox~\cite{cuckoo}.
-Although these techniques were successfully applied to classifying malware, as the seminal work from Bailey \etal~\cite{bailey2007automated}, they do not consider benign samples.
-Thus, they are limited to label an unknown malware as pertaining to one of the existing clusters.
+Willems et al.~proposed CWSandbox, a dynamic analysis system that monitors malware API calls in a virtual environment~\cite{willems2007cwsandbox}.
+Rieck et al.~\cite{rieck2008learning} leveraged API calls as features to classify malware into families using Support Vector Machines (SVM), and processed system calls into q-grams representations using an algorithm similar to the k-nearest neighbors (kNN)~\cite{rieck2011automatic}.
+Mohaisen et al.~\cite{mohaisen2015amal} introduced AMAL, a framework to dynamically analyze and classify malware using SVM, linear regression, classification trees, and kNN.
+Kolosnjaji et al.~\cite{Kolosnjaji2016adaptive} proposed maximum-a-posteriori (MAP) to classify malware families using Cuckoo's Sandbox~\cite{cuckoo}.
+Although these techniques were successfully applied for malware classification, they did not consider benign samples~\cite{bailey2007automated}, and were limited to labeling unknown malware pertaining to one of the existing clusters.

-Xiao and Stibor used system calls to distinguish among harmless programs, network-based malware (email, IM, IRC, net) and system-based malware (backdoors, Trojans, others)~\cite{xiao2011supervised}.
-They combined several techniques, such as 1- and 2-grams, supervised topic transition (STT), SVM and others in a dataset of 3,048 programs, accomplishing accuracy rates ranging from 32 to 63\%.
-Wressnegger \etal~\cite{wressnegger2016comprehensive} propose Gordon, a detection method for Flash-based malware.
-Gordon uses information from static analysis and the execution behavior of benign and malicious Flash applications to produce \textit{n-grams}, which are used as input for an SVM.
-Gordon was evaluated with 26,000 samples and detected from 90 to 95\% of Flash-based malware.